keylime/enhancements/48_ima_incremental_attestation.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->

+Since only a pull model is currently implemented in Keylime (verifier initiates the quote request) we do not need to deal with the case where affinity of an agent is not maintained during attestation.
+If this was to change, then the Keylime verifier will have to read the last state of the attestation every time before it runs the log verification.
+Since this it not necessary today, the implementation will not read the last state every time.

 ### Risks and Mitigations